 Although not excessively expensive you should be aware that you will be paying for a service and that service and time will reflect in cost.
 But this is by far the easiest way of doing things.

 You will need to grant your representative poder (power of attorney).
-This will need to be signed before a notary and must grant them expressive permission to obtain the NIE on your behalf.
+This will need to be signed in front of a notary and it must grant them expressive permission to obtain the NIE on your behalf.